kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 ### Cluster resilience {#resilience}

-The cluster created here has a single control-plane node, with a single etcd database running on it.
-This means that if the control-plane node fails, your cluster may lose data and may need to be recreated from scratch.
+The cluster created here has a single control-plane, with a single etcd database running on it.
+This means that if the control-plane fails, your cluster may lose data and may need to be recreated from scratch.

 Workarounds:

 * Regularly [back up etcd](https://etcd.io/docs/v3.5/op-guide/recovery/).
 The
-  etcd data directory configured by kubeadm is at `/var/lib/etcd` on the control-plane node.
+  etcd data directory configured by kubeadm is at `/var/lib/etcd` on the control-plane.

-* Use multiple control-plane nodes.
-You can read [Options for Highly Available topology](/docs/setup/production-environment/tools/kubeadm/ha-topology/) to pick a cluster topology that provides [high-availability](/docs/setup/production-environment/tools/kubeadm/high-availability/).
+* Use multiple control-planes.
+You can read
+  [Options for Highly Available topology](/docs/setup/production-environment/tools/kubeadm/ha-topology/) to pick a cluster topology that provides [high-availability](/docs/setup/production-environment/tools/kubeadm/high-availability/).